New Endowment Project: The Hub

 - These skill sets make our students into agile and collaborative problem-solvers, highly employable and successful in the dynamic workplaces of the 21st century.

 Specifically, this foundation board designated Endowment Fund project provides materials, training and events to support hands-on learning experiences around technology, computer science, design, making and engineering in preK-8 Minnetonka schools.
 Foundation involvement will provide open-ended student-driven learning experiences that encourage creativity, collaboration and teamwork to achieve a goal.

 The Foundation's Endowment Fund

-A stable, permanent source of income, the Foundation's $1.2 million Endowment Fund allows us to support long-term and broad impact programming.
+A stable, permanent source of income, the Foundation's $1.2 million Endowment Fund allows us to support long-term, broad impact, foundation board designated programming.
 It is managed by a professional investment firm in accordance with strict investment principles approved by the Foundation board.
 An investment committee of highly qualified volunteers meets regularly to monitor the investment portfolio.

 Previous Foundation Endowment Projects: